hasura/graphql-engine/manual/auth/providers/mobile-otp.rst

 ===============================

 This provider supports mobile based **password-less** authentication.
-The way it works is, user's mobile number is sent to get an OTP on their mobile phone.
+The way it works is, user's mobile number is used to send an OTP (One Time Password) on their mobile phone.
-Once they receive an OTP, they can use that to signup or login.
+Once they receive the OTP, they can use that to signup or login.

 Signup
 ------